noctisatrae/farseer/readme.md

 # To define the behavior of a plugin in `compiled_handlers`, you write:
 # [handlers.(pluginName)]
 [handlers.postgresql]
-# This is common to all plugins: do you want to enable it!
+# This is common to all plugins: do you want to enable it?
 Enabled = true
+# Below, the options are specific:
 # The options below are determined to by the developer of the plugin.
 They manage how the arguments are parsed and used!
 DbAddress = "postgres://postgres:example@db:5432/postgres"
 # refer to the enum l.60 in message.proto for the integer of msg types | here we only want to save the casts & deletions